aument-lang/aument/docs/architecture.md

 ```
 [ code (1 byte) ] [ (unused 1 byte) ] [ address (2 bytes) ]
 ```

+The `OP_JREL` operation adds the 16-bit value  (platform-specific-endianness) `address`, multiplied by 4 to virtual machine address (i.e. jumps forwards to it).

+The `OP_JREL` operation subtracts the 16-bit value  (platform-specific-endianness) `address`, multiplied by 4 to virtual machine address (i.e. jumps back to it).

 #### Function-related opcodes